Borislav Stoychev

-Borislav Stoychev (Борислав Стойчев; born 26 November 1986) is a Bulgarian professional footballer who currently plays for Sportist Svoge as a defender.
+Borislav Stoychev (Борислав Стойчев; born 26 November 1986) is a former Bulgarian professional footballer.

 Career

 Borislav Stoychev has over 200 official games in First Professional Football League (Bulgaria), Super League Greece and Cypriot First Division.

 Early career

 Born in Haskovo, Stoychev grew up in Haskovo and played for PFC Haskovo at the age of 16.
 In 2005, he was chosen as an athlete of the year.
 In 2006, Stoychev signed a three-year contract for Levski Sofia in an undisclosed fee deal.

 PFC Levski Sofia 2005-2007

 He was bought by PFC Levski Sofia in January 2006.
 In this period Stoychev was a Bulgaria national under-21 football team player.
 His debut for PFC Levski Sofia was on 12 March 2006, as a substitute against Marek, replacing Lúcio Wagner in the 75th minute.

 Stoychev won two First Professional Football League (Bulgaria) titles, a Bulgarian Cup and the Bulgarian Supercup for PFC Levski Sofia.